 Urgent: A timely cesarean delivery performed due to deteriorating maternal or fetal state, but not an impending risk of maternal or fetal harm.

-Emergent: A cesarean delivery performed due to imminent fetal or maternal demise, where every effort is made to expedite the time between decision for surgery to surgical birth.
+Emergent: The obstetrics team will perform a cesarean delivery as soon as possible due to imminent fetal or maternal demise.
+Your team will make every effort to expedite the time between the decision for surgery and the cesarean birth.

-Was your experience different than discussed?
+Did your experience go according to plan?
 Let me know in the comments!

-This content is accurate to the best of my knowledge and does not substitute for diagnosis, prognosis, and treatment from a licensed health professional.
+This content is accurate to the best of my knowledge and does not substitute for treatment from a licensed health professional.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.